top of page

 Social Security Claiming Strategies

-Claiming Social Security at 62 reduces total benefits by about 30%, while waiting until 70 increases them by roughly 8% per each deferral year after full retirement age (FRA).
+Claiming Social Security at 62 reduces total benefits by about 30%, while waiting until 70 increases them by roughly 8% per deferral year after full retirement age (FRA).
 These timing differences affect total lifetime income.
 Because California does not tax Social Security, San Diego retirees can focus on optimizing federal tax outcomes and coordinating benefits with pensions, IRAs, and spousal income.

 CalPERS/CalSTRS Integration

 CalPERS and CalSTRS pensions form a key part of many San Diego retirees’ income.
 These defined benefit systems use service credits, final pay, and benefit formulas that include cost-of-living and survivor adjustments.
 Many overlook their interaction with Social Security under WEP (windfall elimination provision) and GPO (government pension offset) rules.
-Coordinating these pensions with other income sources reduces taxes and maintains steady income throughout retirement.
+Coordinating these pensions with other income sources reduces taxes and maintains a steady income throughout retirement.

 Tax-Efficient Withdrawal Planning